ytl-al/ytl-yes-revamp/wp-content/plugins/betterdocs/README.txt

 ## 📚 EMBED RELATED DOCS IN SINGLE DOCUMENTATION ##
 Incorporate relevant documentation into each document to promote supporting content and additional information.

+##  📙GLOSSARY (PRO) ##
+Create glossaries for frequently used terms or technical jargon and showcase them as tooltips so readers can easily understand them.

+## ENCYCLOPEDIA (PRO) ##
+Create an Encyclopedia page to display your glossary or documentation in alphabetical order and help readers easily find what they are looking for.

 You don’t have to just take our word for it.
 See what one of the WordPress experts are saying: